bcgov/von-network/README.md

 Once you have done this, your environment should be able to automatically connect to the node pool by running `von_generate_transactions` before running any software that uses the Indy SDK.

 See [von-connector](https://github.com/nrempel/von-connector) for an example.

+### Extra Features for Development

+Running BCovrin also runs a thin webserver to expose some convenience functions:

+#### Genesis Transaction Exposed

+The genesis transaction record required to connect to the node pool is made available at:

+`<ip_address>:8000/genesis`